eiConsole for ACORD (LAH) Getting Started Tutorial

-**NOTE: The General Quick Start Tutorial is the prerequisite for this tutorial.
-If you have not completed it, please do so now.
+The General Quick Start Tutorial is the prerequisite for this tutorial.
+If you still need to complete it, please do so now.
 The ACORD LAH tutorial builds on concepts learned in the Quick Start tutorial that are not repeated here and are required to complete this tutorial.
-If you installed the eiConsole prior to 5/14/13, click the eiConsole Update to download and install the latest slipstream release.
-Then, visit eiConsole Bundles to download the latest sample files (if you need them) that you’ll need to do the tutorials.
-Click here for information on Importing a Bundle.
-After that, you’ll be ready to start this tutorial.**
+Before we begin, click the eiConsole Update to download and install the latest slipstream release.

 Welcome to the eiConsole for ACORD LAH Getting Started Tutorial.
-During the course of this tutorial, you’ll build your first interface using the PilotFish eiConsole for ACORD LAH.
-In this tutorial, you’ll be taking a proprietary formatted fixed-width flat file and translating it into an ACORD TX Life 203 Holding Inquiry.
+During this tutorial, you’ll build your first interface using the PilotFish eiConsole for ACORD LAH.
+In this tutorial, you’ll translate a proprietary formatted fixed-width flat file into an ACORD TX Life 203 Holding Inquiry.
 This interface will take the average user 1 hour and 50 minutes.

 Note: Your ACORD LAH Templates Package contains a list of template transactions for all of the various TXLife Trans Types.

-Double click the 2 ACORD LAH Getting Started Tutorial Package row.
+Double-click the 1 ACORD LAH Getting Started Tutorial package row.

 The sample interface, My-Holding-Inquiry, appears in the Interface Overview grid.
 The blue icon indicates that this is a fully configured interface.
-It is the same interface you will be configuring from scratch during the course of this tutorial.
-If you downloaded an eiConsole bundle, the sample route is located in your distribution [Working Directory]/interfaces/2 ACORD LAH Getting Started Tutorial.
-Make a note of the location as you will require some files from there as you do the tutorial.
+It is the same interface you will be configuring from scratch in this tutorial.
+The sample Route is located in your Working Directory.
+In our case, the path is c:/PilotFish/ACORD LAH/interfaces/1 ACORD LAH Getting Started Tutorial.
+Note the location, as you will require some files from there as you do the tutorial.
 This sample configured interface consists of a single route.
-Feel free to double click the sample interface to browse through the configuration screens and interface.
+Feel free to double-click the sample interface to browse through the configuration screens and interface.
 Or, if you run into a problem in the tutorial, you can always review the sample interface for reference.

 We’ll now return to the main Working Directory.
 To do so, double-click anywhere in the row above My-Holding-Inquiry.

-You’ll return to the original Route File Management window, which will show Packages 1-5 in the Interface Overview grid.
-The next thing you’ll want to do is to double click the last row, 5 ACORD LAH Getting Started Interface.
+You’ll return to the original Route File Management window, which will show Packages 2 in the Interface Overview grid.
+The next thing you’ll want to do is to double-click the second row, 2 ACORD LAH Getting Started Interface.

 The Route File Management window opens with a Route, 203 Holding Inquiry, in the Basic View tab.
 Note the red icon indicates that this interface is not configured.
 We will be copying the formats from this interface.

 Select the 203 Holding Inquiry template and right-click to open the drop-down menu.
-Scroll down to Create Duplicate… and click.
+Scroll down to Create Duplicate… and select it.

 The Specify Copy Name dialogue opens.
 Enter “My-Holding-Inquiry” and click OK.

 When the Route File Management window refreshes, you’ll see My Holding Inquiry along with the original 203 Holding Inquiry Route.
-Again, the red icon indicates that this is a template and not a fully configured route.
-In this tutorial, you will be modifying the imported formats – as part of the tutorial.
-Next, double click on My Holding Inquiry – you can do so anywhere in the row.
+Again, the red icon indicates this is a template and not a fully configured route.
+In this tutorial, you will modify the imported formats – as part of the tutorial.
+Next, double-click on My Holding Inquiry – you can do so anywhere in the row.

-When the window opens, you should now see the eiConsole Main Route grid as it appears above.
-Note that unlike in the Quick Start Tutorial, the Main Route grid is partially configured with the Source Transform configured for the 203 Holding Inquiry.
-The grid depicts the flow of the interface from Source system to Target.
+When the window opens, you should see the eiConsole Main Route grid as it appears above.
+Unlike the Quick Start Tutorial, the Main Route grid is partially configured with the Source Transform configured for the 203 Holding Inquiry.
+The grid depicts the flow of the interface from the Source System to the Target.
 Your next task will be to configure each one of the stages in between.
-For this interface, you’ll be taking a proprietary formatted fixed-width flat file and translating it into an ACORD TX Life 203 Holding Inquiry.
+For this interface, you’ll take a proprietary formatted fixed-width flat file and translate it into an ACORD TX Life 203 Holding Inquiry.

-Your job is now to configure the various stages from left to right across the grid.
+Then, you will need to configure the various stages from left to right across the grid.
 You’ll begin with the Listener stage.
 Click the Listener stage.
-Below that the Listener Configuration panel tab appears.
+Below that, the Listener Configuration panel tab appears.

 A set of configuration tabs will appear.
 The configuration items associated with the red icon are required.
-In the Listener Configuration tab, you’ll need to fill out a Polling interval and a Polling directory.
+In the Listener Configuration tab, you must fill out a Polling interval and a Polling directory.
 Next to the Polling interval configuration item, enter “10” into the text box.
 Then, you’ll need to choose a Polling directory.
-Click the three dots to the right of the Polling directory text box.
+Click the three dots (…) to the right of the Polling directory text box.
 This will bring up a file selector.

 The Select polling directory window will open.
-Navigate to your new [Working Directory]/interfaces/5 ACORD LAH Getting Started Interface.
+Navigate to your new Working Directory.
+In our case, it’s c:/PilotFish/ACORD LAH/.

 Click the New Folder icon and name the new folder “in”.

 Then click the New Folder icon again.
 Name that folder “out”.
-(We’ll need this folder at a later time in the tutorial.)
+(We’ll need this folder later in the tutorial.)

 The path to the inbound folder “in” will populate the Polling directory configuration text box.